And I just, I mean, when you hear this, dig deep to find your gut reaction.

 Don't confuse it here.

-We our our social welfare system is already stretched.
+Our social welfare system is already stretched.

-I'm telling you, Barron's magazine has come out and they have said that this is the first year now that the Social Security Surplus does not cover Medicare payments.
+I'm telling you, Barron's magazine has come out and they have said that this is the first year now that the Social Security surplus does not cover Medicare payments.

-They are gonna happen at some point.
+They are going to happen at some point.

-Look at some people say, but rush, but rush, all these new people.
+Look at some people say, but rush, but rush all these new people.

-Why, why that's great because it's gonna add to people we've had people call say this.
+Why, that's great because it's going to add to people.

-All these new workers, we make them legal, they're gonna be paying into Social Security.
+All these new workers, we make them legal.

-And there I'm gonna get my benefits.
+And I'm going to get my benefits.

 You're forgetting the drain.